alphagov/accessibility-community-notes-and-discussion/requirement1.md

 ## Meeting Requirement 1

-Test your service for conformance with the [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG20/).
+Your service must meet Level AA of the [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/WAI/intro/wcag.php) as a minimum.

 WCAG 2.0 explains how to make websites accessible to disabled and older people.
 The guidelines are written by accessibility specialists and disabled people at the [W3C](https://w3.org/).